andreas-wilm/andreas-wilm.github.io/_posts/2019-06-19-unknown-doctypes-in-mag.md

 comments: true
 ---

-In a [previous post](/2019-05-31-doctypes-in-microsoft-academic-graph/) I looked at document types in Microsoft Academic Graph (MAG), partially as an exercise to play with Databricks and U-SQL.
+In a [previous post](/2019-05-31-doctypes-in-microsoft-academic-graph/) I looked at document types in Microsoft Academic Graph (MAG), partially just to tinker with Databricks and U-SQL.
 Surprisingly, at least to me, a lot of documents in MAG are of unknown type.
-This is now also plainly visible from the [MAG publication website](https://academic.microsoft.com/publications):
+This is also plainly visible from the [MAG publication website](https://academic.microsoft.com/publications):

 ![MAG doctype distribution](/img/2019-06-19-mag-doctypes.png)

 One speculation is that these mainly come from older documents.
 So let's look at this.
-Using the Azure Data Lake Analytics interface, I submitted the following U-SQL job, which lists the counts for a particular year and doctype combination.
+Using the Azure Data Lake Analytics interface, I submitted the following U-SQL job, which lists the counts for a particular combination of year and doctype.

 ```sql
 DECLARE @dataVersion string = "your-mag-version";